Cian-Chambliss/helpserver/README.md

 The help server includes the methods

+  .expressuse(req, res)

+To handle top level express route (let helpserver handle all the routing).

 	.status(function(stats) {})

 To get the status, including whats been generated, and if the index provider is running  (in the case of using search, you will